 Catch up on sleep after a long journey or adjust to a new timezone regardless of how light it is outside with this travel sleep mask.
 It's a small gift, but a darn practical one!

 Being stuck in a plane for hours isn't exactly benecifial for blood circulation and can even lead to blood cloths.
 These compression socks stimulate the circulation and exalerate muscle recovery after the flight.

 Read more about why you should wear compression socks for travel.

 Show your friends you care, give 'em a pair!
 Sorry.
 Awful rhyme.
 Couldn't help myself.

-These are the best if you want to stuff as many clothes as possible in a bag, to organize what you're packing or to use as a laundry bag!
-They're super light, keep sticky clothers odors in the bag and come in different colors.
+These packing cubes are the best if you want to stuff as many clothes as possible in a suitcase, to organize what you're packing or to use as a laundry bag!
+They're super light, keep sticky clothes odors in and come in different colors.

 So tiny, yet so practical if you want to have a chance of sleeping on the train, on a plane, in a hostel dorm or a hotel with thin walls, or even if you want to protect your ears when attending a local festival.

 It might sound like a boring gift, but a luggage scale can come in pretty handy when you think you've overpacked – a.k.a. went on a souvenir shopping spree – especially when traveling carry-on only.
-This allows you to check your suitcase's weigth, preventing that you'd have to start reorganizing all your things, or put on seventeen layers of clothes, at the airport.
+This allows you to check your suitcase's weight, preventing that you'd have to start reorganizing all your things or put on seventeen layers of clothes, at the airport.

-And that was it!
-Now tell me, which of these things would you like to get?
+And that was it for my travel basket ideas!
+I hoped this helped you with what to the gift the traveler in your life.
+Now tell me, which of these gifts would you like to get yourself?
 And don't forget: if you like this list, please share it around!